Port of Haifa: History

 Haifa Bay has been a refuge for mariners since prehistoric times.
 When the Crusaders conquered Haifa in the year 1100, it became an important town and the main port for Tiberias, the capital of the Galilee.
 The port fell into disrepair during the Mamluk reign, and acquired the reputation of a pirate lair in the 18th century.

+During the late Ottoman period, Haifa was one of the most important nodes in trade and social networks across the region, which encompassed major cosmopolitan centres like Damascus, Beirut, Aleppo, and Cairo.
+The city was increasingly folded into the growing capitalist economy of the world and it was a key player in regional markets.